helm/charts/incubator/airflow/README.md

 Since all Pods should have the same collection of DAG files, it is recommended to create just one PV that is shared.
 This ensures that the Pods are always in sync about the DagBag.

+This is controlled by setting `persistance.enabled=true`.
+You will have to ensure yourself the PVC are shared properly between your pods:
+- If you are on AWS, you can use [Elastic File System (EFS)](https://aws.amazon.com/efs/).
+- If you are on Azure, you can use
+[Azure File Storage (AFS)](https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv).

 To share a PV with multiple Pods, the PV needs to have accessMode 'ReadOnlyMany' or 'ReadWriteMany'.

-If you are on AWS, you can use [Elastic File System (EFS)](https://aws.amazon.com/efs/).

-If you are on Azure, you can use
-[Azure File Storage (AFS)](https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv).
+### Use init-container

+If you enable set `dags.init_container.enabled=true`, the pods will try upon startup to fetch the git repository defined by `dags.git_repo`, on branch `dags.git_branch` as DAG folder.

+You can also add a `requirements.txt` file at the root of your DAG project to have other Python dependencies installed.

+This is the easiest way of deploying your DAGs to Airflow.

 ### Embedded DAGs

 If you want more control on the way you deploy your DAGs, you can use embedded DAGs, where DAGs are burned inside the Docker container deployed as Scheduler and Workers.

-Be aware this requirement more heavy tooling than using git-sync, especially if you use CI/CD:
+Be aware this requires more tooling than using shared PVC, or init-container:

 - your CI/CD should be able to build a new docker image each time your DAGs are updated.
 - your CI/CD should be able to control the deployment of this new image in your kubernetes cluster